How is Indiana Family Health Council Funded?

 Temporary Assistance for Needy Families (TANF)*

-TANF has set aside family planning funding to assist families in need available through IFHC delegate agencies.
+TANF funding has been set aside for family planning to assist families in need available through IFHC delegate agencies.
 TANF is what is formerly known as “welfare.”
 Welfare Reform efforts in Indiana have placed an emphasis on “work first” and “personal responsibility,” replacing cash assistance with transitional services that help people gain employment and depend less on public aid.

-*No funds from Title V, XX or TANF are provided to Planned Parenthood of Indiana and Kentucky
+*No funds from Title XX or TANF are provided to Planned Parenthood of Indiana and Kentucky*